 This was big news in a region living through some of the worst of the AIDS epidemic.
 In South Africa, for example, around 6 million people are HIV-positive.
 The studies suggested that circumcision could reduce the risk of a man in the region acquiring HIV from heterosexual sex by 60 per cent.
 Based on this, a 2007 analysis estimated that if every man in sub-Saharan Africa were circumcised over a five-year period, countries in the region could cut their HIV rates from 12 per cent to 6 per cent by 2020.

 Once the potential became clear donors decided to attempt something almost as ambitious.
-In 2007, the United States Agency for International Development (USAID) and the Bill & Melinda Gates Foundation, together with other donor organisations, launched a $1.5 billion campaign to circumcise 80 per cent of boys and men across
+In 2007, the United States Agency for International Development (USAID) and the Bill & Melinda Gates Foundation, together with other donor organisations, launched a $1.5 billion campaign to circumcise 80 per cent of boys and men across eastern and southern Africa by the end of this year, a total of about 20 million people.

 From mass media to tribal ritual, campaigners are using circumcision to fight HIV in Zimbabwe.
 By Jessica Wapner.